Quitting breastfeeding

 The past:

-Formula companies realised that an alliance with an influential body like medical professionals would be profitable.
+From their conception, formula companies realised that an alliance with an influential body like medical professionals would be profitable.
 Initially doctors objected to formula because its commercialisation removed infant feeding from the doctor’s domain, which resulted in a loss of income to the doctor.
-Then, in the early eighteenth century, formula companies launched advertising campaigns in medical journals in an effort to seduce doctors.
+To tackle this, in the early eighteenth century, formula companies sought to seduce doctors by launching advertising campaigns in medical journals.
 The companies agreed that formula packaging would instruct the mother to consult her doctor before using the product, thus bringing control of infant feeding under the direction of the medical profession.
 Here (left) is an ad for Nestle’s infant food in the Journal of the American Medical Association, 1896.

 The present: